d-ries/linux-essentials/04_filesandfolders/01_course.md

 ```
 The command takes a path as an argument.
 In the example above we will navigate to the folder `etc` on the root directory `/`.
 We can see this in the output of the `pwd` command and in the prompt definition.
 As shown in the second part of the example above we can also use the `~` sign to quickly navigate to the user's homefolder.

-We could also use the `cd` command without any argument.
+?> <i class="fa-solid fa-circle-info"></i> We could also use the `cd` command without any argument.
 This will navigate back to the users homefolder as well:
 ```bash
 student@linux-ess:~$ cd /home/student
 student@linux-ess:~$ pwd